Washington, D.C. on a Budget with Kids

 Can You Walk Everywhere?

 Yes, I knew everything looked closer on the map than it did in real life, but I wanted to know ahead of time if we'd be able to walk everywhere.
 Yes and no. We were able to walk around the Capitol, the National Mall museums, the National Archives, the Holocaust Museum, and the National Archives.
 The White House is able to be reached by walking, though we did not ever make that walk.
+(To get to the White House, we parked at the end of the Mall & walked there.)
 I don't think the monuments are within walking distance of the Capitol.
-If you parked next to the Lincoln Memorial and walked the loop, it would probably be able 3 miles, which I think is doable.
+If you parked next to the Lincoln Memorial and walked the loop, it would probably be about 3 miles, which I think is doable.

 Finding a Place to Stay